 People outside of dentistry are often surprised to learn that many dental professionals don’t have full time, permanent jobs.
 But registered dental hygienists (RDHs) and dental assistants know the truth.
 Permanent positions in dental hygiene and dental assisting aren’t always available, and many dental professionals aren’t interested in staying in one place.
 Whether by necessity or by choice, RDHs have pieced together work schedules through dental temp agencies for decades.

-But the days of the dental temp agency are numbered.
-Dental staffing has changed in response to changes in the economy, with both dental practices and dental professionals changing the way they approach employment.
+But the days of the dental temp agency are quickly running out.
+Dental staffing has changed massively in response to transitions in the economy, with both dental practices and dental professionals changing the way they approach employment.

 Looking for traveling dental hygienist jobs?